Baré people

-The Baré, or Hanera, and Werekena are related indigenous people of northwest Brazil and Venezuela.
+The Baré, or Hanera, and Werekena are related Indigenous people of northwest Brazil and Venezuela.

 For many years they suffered from violent exploitation by Portuguese and Spanish merchants, forced to work as debt slaves.

 They moved often to try to avoid the merchants.

 Today most live by agriculture, hunting, fishing and gathering, and extract piassava fiber for income to buy goods from traders.

 Languages and population

 The Baré (Note: Some say that "Baré" means companion, while others say it comes from "bari", or “white men.”) and Werekena people originally spoke the Baré language and Warekena language, both Arawakan languages, but today speak the Nheengatu language, a lingua franca spread by the Carmelites in the colonial period.

 Some communities of the Upper Xié still speak Warekena.
+However, Baré is much more endangered, having only two speakers as of 2012.
 According to the Siasi/Sesai, in 2014 there were 11,472 of the Baré people in Amazonas, Brazil.

 The 2011 national census of Venezuela reported 5,044 Baré people.